|We are not the sedentary senior group of our parent’s generation. We are not

 feel that cruising America’s Great Loop is the ultimate safe training ground for cruising the Caribbean and beyond.

 Cellphone, Smartphone, WiFi & Internet Connection:

 Every year this gets better and better.
 As is, very seldom will you not have a cellphone signal.
-On our 140-travel day route, we seldom don't
+On our 140-travel day route, we seldom don't have

-photos and send them instantly to friends, relatives or post them on you FB page.
+send them instantly to friends, relatives or post them on you FB page.

 |For much of this voyage, you will seldom be more than a stone's throw from shore.